Peach Prime Consultancy

 We begin by developing a thorough understanding of the museum’s content mandate: what it must communicate, to whom, and with what tone and depth.
 We document the target visitor profile including age range, prior knowledge level, visit motivation, and expected dwell time.
 This brief governs every subsequent design decision and prevents the common problem of museum environments that are visually impressive but fail to communicate their content effectively to actual visitors.

-We design the spatial layout of the museum, positioning gallery zones, circulation routes, interactive clusters, rest nodes, F&B points, retail, and back-of-house areas.
+We design the spatial layout of the museum, positioning gallery zones, circulation routes, interactive clusters, rest nodes, food and beverage points, retail, and back of house areas.
 Visitor flow is modelled to identify and resolve bottleneck points, ensure accessibility compliance, and sequence the visitor experience in the intended narrative order.
 The spatial design is presented as floor plans, zone layout drawings, and section diagrams.

-We produce detailed specifications for every exhibit element, interactive installation, AV system, and digital platform in the museum.
+We produce detailed specifications for every exhibit element, interactive installation, audiovisual system, and digital platform in the museum.
 Specifications include dimensional requirements, technical parameters, content formats, power and data infrastructure requirements, and maintenance access provisions.
-This document set is used to procure exhibit fabricators, AV contractors, and technology vendors.
+This document set is used to procure exhibit fabricators, audiovisual contractors, and technology vendors.

 We produce the integrated lighting design for the museum, covering general illumination, exhibit accent lighting, architectural feature lighting, and digital display integration.
 Lighting specifications include fixture selection, lux levels by zone, colour temperature zoning, control system architecture, and UV exposure limits for sensitive objects or materials.